-1.2 Assembly languages: some basic constituents and concepts Times: assembly time: when a program in symbolic form is converted by an assembler to binary load time: when a binary program is converted by a loader to actual machine language in the main memory of the computer.
+1.2 Assembly languages: some basic constituents and concepts Times: assembly time: when a program in symbolic form is converted by an assembler to binary (relocatable) program form.

+- load time: when a binary program is converted by a loader to actual machine language in the main memory of the computer. - run time: when the loaded program is executed.